justinwj/Visio-Diagram-Generator/docs/VBA_IR.md

 - IDs: `Module.Proc` unique within project.
 Modules unique by `name`.
 - Optional fields should be omitted when unknown (not set to null).
 - Tools should emit a stable order (modules by name; procedures by name) for deterministic diffs.
+- Metrics should only appear when the generator has been asked for them (e.g., `vba2json --infer-metrics`); omit the field otherwise.

 Example (Minimal)
 ```json